 - 🍽More Holiday Main Dishes

-🥘 Orange Glaze Ingredients
+🥘 Ham with Orange Glaze Ingredient Notes

 The reason this ham is so good is because of this orange glaze - glaze is the key to a great ham.
-For this glaze you'll need the following:
+I actually worked on this glaze for a long time until it was PERFECT!

 *See recipe card for quantities